 - Wear any color you wish, including a white dress.

 - Bachelor or bachelorette party.
-A last night of freedom as a single person isn’t acceptable; you are married.
+The last night of freedom as a single person isn’t acceptable; you are married.

 - No showers.
 Originally, this party was meant to shower the young bride with items she may need to begin her married life.
 As a wife, this isn’t appropriate or needed.